Cory Abbott: Seattle Mariners

 On January 9, 2024, Abbott signed a minor league contract with the Seattle Mariners.
 He made one start for the Triple–A Tacoma Rainiers before being released by the Mariners organization on April 3.

 Chicago White Sox

 On April 12, 2024, Abbott signed a minor league contract with the Chicago White Sox.
 On July 1, Abbott was named the International League Pitcher of the Week.
-In 30 appearances for the Triple-A Charlotte Knights, he posted a 5-5 record and 5.80 ERA with 78 strikeouts across 71 1/3 innings pitched.
+In 30 appearances for the Triple-A Charlotte Knights, he posted a 5–5 record and 5.80 ERA with 78 strikeouts across 71 1/3 innings pitched.
 Abbott elected free agency following the season on November 4.

 Tecolotes de los Dos Laredos

 On February 22, 2025, Abbott signed with the Tecolotes de los Dos Laredos of the Mexican League.
-In three starts for the Tecolotes, Abbott posted a 1-1 record and 2.40 ERA with 15 strikeouts over 15 innings of work.
+In three starts for the Tecolotes, Abbott posted a 1–1 record and 2.40 ERA with 15 strikeouts over 15 innings of work.

 Texas Rangers

 On May 7, 2025, Abbott signed a minor league contract with the Texas Rangers.
-He elected free agency on November 6.
+He made 20 appearances (17 starts) for the Triple-A Round Rock Express, posting a 3–4 record and 6.48 ERA with 91 strikeouts across 76 1/3 innings pitched.
+Abbott elected free agency following the season on November 6.